Imposing mountain peaks, pristine alpine lakes, and more wildlife than you may actually be comfortable with.

 The washrooms include toilets and sinks, but no showers, and there are water spigots sprinkled throughout the campground for filling up your bottles and for cooking.
 Here are a few tips for a successful camping trip at Jenny Lake Campground.

-- Give wildlife space.
-It is very likely that you will run into wildlife in Jenny Lake Campground.
+• Give wildlife space.
+You will likely run into wildlife in Jenny Lake Campground.
 Be sure to stay 100 yards away from bears and wolves, and 25 yards away from all other animals.

-- Don’t pick wildflowers.
+• Don’t pick wildflowers.
 Leave them for everyone to enjoy.
-Plus, collecting is prohibited by law.
+Collecting is prohibited by law.

-- Dogs are allowed at the campground.
-But honestly, Grand Teton National Park is not terribly dog-friendly.
+• Dogs are allowed at the campground.
+But honestly, Grand Teton National Park is not dog-friendly.
 Dogs are not allowed on any of the trails.

 Elevate your adventure!
 Add a bit of luxury and intrigue to your vacation in Grand Teton National Park.
 Rent a Mercedes-Benz Sprinter campervan from Monterra Campervans.